mickymacirl/CI-P2-Fruit/README.md

 - As a user, I want instructions on how to play the game.
 - As a user, I want to enjoy the game.
-- As a user, I want to view how many moves I’ve made and the time it’s taken.
+- As a user, I want to view how many moves I've made, and the time it's taken.
 - As a user, I want the option to play the game again after one game ends.

 ## Site Owner Goals